coolzhao/Geo-SAM/docs/source/Usage/copilot.rst

 Export Settings into a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users can also export the settings to a json file by click ``Export Settings`` button.
-This is useful to pass parameters to the :ref:`GeoSAM-Image-Encoder <Geo-SAM Image Encoder>` package.
+This is useful to pass parameters to the `GeoSAM-Image-Encoder <https://github.com/Fanchengyan/GeoSAM-Image-Encoder>`_ package.

 Demo Animation
 --------------